If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Silent Treatment

-The silent treatment is a form of emotional control where communication is cut off to punish you.
+The silent treatment is emotional control disguised as withdrawal.
 It can look like:

-In narcissistic abuse, silence is used to make you feel invisible and desperate for approval.
+It’s designed to make you feel invisible and desperate to please.

-I’d stare at my phone, waiting for a message that never came.
-Days felt like weeks.
-The silence screamed louder than words ever could.
-I thought if I just loved harder, it would stop.
-But it never did.
+I’d stare at my phone, waiting for the three dots to appear.
+The silence felt louder than shouting.
+I thought if I just tried harder, he’d speak again.
+But silence wasn’t sadness—it was power.

 Common Silent Treatment Patterns